1935 Labor Day hurricane: Preparations

 Northeast storm warnings were ordered displayed from Fort Pierce to Fort Myers in the September 1, 9:30 AM Weather Bureau advisory.
-Upon receipt of this advisory the U.S. Coast Guard Station, Miami, FL, sent a plane along the coast to advise boaters and campers of the impending danger by dropping message blocks.
+Upon receipt of this advisory, the U.S. Coast Guard Station in Miami, Florida sent a plane along the coast to advise boaters and campers of the impending danger by dropping message blocks.
 A second flight was made on Sunday afternoon.
-After, planes were placed in the hangar and its door closed at 10:00 AM Monday.
+Afterwards, the planes were placed in the hangar and its door closed at 10:00 AM Monday.